Semi-Published Research Data

 Data in preparation for transfer to specialist repository; robust data management planning; documented and managed professionally using data stewards.

 This 2019 entry was previously introduced in 2017 under ‘Research Data,’ though without explicit reference to semi-published research data.
-In 2019, the Jury split the ‘Research Data’ entry into a range of contexts for research outputs, including this addition.
+The 2019 Jury split the ‘Research Data’ entry into a range of contexts for research outputs, including this addition.
 The entry draws attention to represent ‘self-help’ data sharing which is to be encouraged as a means to facilitate open science but should not be confused with long-term preservation.
 The 2021 Jury agreed with the Endangered classification, noting problems with the volume of data being produced but not being kept in a meaningful way.
-Research data is complex and has specific requirements for documentation that may only be known to subject matter experts.
-However, data creators (e.g., researchers) are not necessarily well laced to sustain data in the long term.
+They noted that research data is complex and has specific requirements for documentation that may only be known to subject matter experts; however, data creators (e.g., researchers) are not necessarily well placed to sustain the data in the long term.

 There were also a few significant changes to the entry in the 2021 Bit List.